 Figure (x): Industrial (access) network

-The figure above shows a schematic network of a factory floor with three robots at an assembly line, supervised through surveillance cameras forwarding live video to a central control room not depicted here.
+The figure x above shows a schematic network of a factory floor with three robots at an assembly line, supervised through surveillance cameras forwarding live video to a central control room not depicted here.
 A Wi-Fi network throughout the factory floor allows the operators to remotely access the control processes of the robots and live video streams and other information while walking along the assembly line.
+Virtual servers in the cloud are used for controlling the environment, running the applications accessed by the mobile terminals, and to process various measurements delivered as well to the central control room.

 Control processes of robots require highest reliability and immediate response to their messaging.
 Video streaming is not as critical as robot control, but sufficient bandwidth has to be reserved on the network to ensure that the control center has latest insights into the factory hall.
 The applications running on smartphones, tablets and notebook computers allowing operators to access control information while walking around in the factory hall may be able to deal with packet losses and higher delays as usual when accessing services over the Internet.
 However, the network has to ensure through scheduling and prioritization that bulk data transferred to wireless devices does not impact the transmission of the low-delay real-time messaging and streaming data.

-The industrial network scenario can be mapped to the NRM as depicted below.
+The industrial network scenario can be mapped to the NRM as depicted in figure x+1 below.

 Figure (x+1) : Mapping of industrial network to NRM